jakzal/zalas.pl/content/posts/collaboration-and-contract-tests/index.md

 For convenience, speed, reliability, or isolation, collaborators are often replaced with test doubles.

 A **contract test** confirms assumptions made in test doubles.
+**Contract tests** are examples that describe the behaviour of an abstraction and express what cannot be encoded in the type system.

 ----------------------------------